zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 |``scale`` | Enables a constant rate-limit by dividing the configured rate by the number of nginx-ingress pods currently serving traffic.
 This adjustment ensures that the rate-limit remains consistent, even as the number of nginx-pods fluctuates due to autoscaling.
 Note: This will not work properly if requests from a client are not evenly distributed accross all ingress pods (sticky sessions, long lived TCP-Connections with many requests etc.).
 In such cases using NGINX+'s zone-sync feature instead would give better results. | ``bool`` | No |
 {{% /table %}}

+{{< note >}}

-> For each policy referenced in a VirtualServer and/or its VirtualServerRoutes, NGINX Ingress Controller will generate a single rate limiting zone defined by the [`limit_req_zone`](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req_zone) directive.
+For each policy referenced in a VirtualServer and/or its VirtualServerRoutes, NGINX Ingress Controller will generate a single rate limiting zone defined by the [`limit_req_zone`](http://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req_zone) directive.
 If two VirtualServer resources reference the same policy, NGINX Ingress Controller will generate two different rate limiting zones, one zone per VirtualServer.

+{{< /note >}}

 #### RateLimit Merging Behavior